three-week intensive to take your scenes from good to great

 -

-We’ll meet twice virtually for 45 minutes, once after the first round of feedback and once after the third round of feedback, to discuss your writing and dig deep into how to write a scene that will pull your readers into your world.
+We’ll meet twice virtually for 45 minutes, once after the first round of feedback and the second time after the third edit, to discuss your writing and dig deep into how to write a scene that will pull your readers into your world.

 -